-Figure 14 Quercus Concentration in 2004.the scenario is in 11:00am March 22,which is considered as the start data of the pollen season.
+Figure 14 Quercus Concentration in the contiguous U.S. at 12:00 (UTC) in March 22 in 2004.
 We can see that in southwest coast ,there is already some pollens exists, but the concentration is very low. in other parts of the states, there remains few pollens.